twoXes/awesome-structural-bioinformatics/README.md

 Or feed yourself 🍼.

-Knoweldge should be cheap, fast enjoyable, silly, shared, disproven, contested, and most of all free.
+Information should be cheap, fast enjoyable, silly, shared, disproven, contested, and most of all free.

-knowledge hodlers, and innovation stifflers are boring and old. this is for the young of mind and young of spirit 🚼 that love to dock & fold.
+Knowledge hodlers, and innovation stifflers are boring and old.
+This is for the young of mind and young of spirit 🚼 that love to dock & fold.

 # Folding